amytrost/MC2022-Rsupport/README.md

   - answer key.R: Solutions to the exercises in the "Introduction to R" course
   - More-help.md: Resources and links: Where to look for help programming in R

-  Before programming in R, install both the R programming language and R studion:
+  Before programming in R, install both the R programming language and R studio:

   Download R :
 	https://cloud.r-project.org/